+Should you bring your baby to a funeral?
 Ultimately, you should take into consideration the needs of the immediate family.
 If you are not a member of the family or were not exceptionally close to the person who died, try and put yourself in their shoes.
 Would your baby's presence possibly detract from the funeral service?
-I would hesitate to ask a member of the family if it is okay to bring your baby.
+Try to avoid asking a member of the family if it is OK to bring your baby.
 This can put unnecessary pressure on them at a time when they need to focus on their grief process.
-Use your best judgement.
+Use your best judgment.

-Is Your Baby Able to Be Separated From You During the Funeral?
+Can Your Baby Be Separated From You During the Funeral?

 What Is Your Baby's Typical Temperament?

 Spend some time thinking about your baby's typical mood at the time the funeral will be held.
-Is it during one of his peak fussy times or will he likely be sound asleep during the service?
-If you have a baby prone to fussiness, bringing him to a funeral service may be unwise.
+Is it during one of the child's peak fussy times or is it during naptime?
+If you have a baby prone to fussiness, bringing the child to a funeral service may be unwise.

-If you take all this into consideration and decide to bring your baby along, be sure to plan accordingly in order to make sure he is as content as can be.
-Here are some suggestions.
+If you take all this into consideration and decide to bring your baby along, be sure to plan accordingly in order to make sure the child is as content as can be.
+Here are some suggestions:

-- Make sure baby is well-fed before the service.
+- Make sure that the baby is well-fed before the service.

 - Pack the diaper bag with all essentials.